 Requiescat now boosts your magical damage and healing done even more, lets you cast spells instantly, and enables the incredibly powerful Confiteor skill.
 This level 80 ability does ridiculous damage to a single target and all enemies nearby.
 Together with the other changes, this might just make the tank Shadowbringers‘ most damaging tank class.

 TL;DR the tank isn’t much different to play than it used to be.
 It’s just much, much more powerful.
 Spamming magic attacks at the upper levels should feel more natural, too.
-You can look at all of the Paladin abilities in FF14 here.
+You can look at all of the Warrior abilities in FF14 here.

 Paladin Tips – FF14 Shadowbringers Guide

 - Open with Goring Blade.
 The Paladin can do quite a lot of passive damage over time with its two poisonous skills: Circle of Scorn and Goring Blade.
 Goring Blade, however, is a unique combo ender that you use in place of Royal Authority.
 You should always open with this combo — particularly while under the effect of Fight or Flight — to make sure you’re passively applying damage over time.
 Royal Authority, by contrast, doesn’t provide any immediate benefit.
 You must instead use Atonement to burn up its stacks of Sword Oath.
 These stacks don’t last forever, either.
 So it’s best to use all three stacks on Atonement back to back.

 - Save Confiteor till the end.
 This ultimate ability has no real cooldown to speak of, but should still be saved for the right moment.
 That’s because it both requires and burns up your buff from Requiescat.
 But since Requiescat now makes casting spells instantaneous, while improving their potency more than ever, it’s better to spam Clemency (to heal) and Holy Spirit (to deal damage) than ever before, too.